A geometrically aware auto-encoder for multi-texture synthesis: Experiments

 The second row shows $G(z_{g,opt})$, where $z_{g,opt}$ is obtained by minimizing $\mathcal{L}_{style}(R_\theta(I),G(z_{g,opt}))$ gradient descent.
 We notice that the periodic structure is not rotated, while smaller details are correctly oriented.
 This is indeed not a satisfactory result.
 In the PSGAN architecture, the frequencies of sine maps are inferred from $z_g$.
 We also tried to directly rotate these frequencies with the same angle $\theta$ as we rotated the image $I$ with, thus aligning the periodic content with the image we want to reconstruct, $R_\theta(I)$.
 This operation yields poor pattern fidelity albeit somewhat aligned, as can be seen on the third row.

-These two tests prove that, although trained on a dataset augmented with rotations, locally in the latent space of PSGAN, each texture is highly linked to an orientation.
+These two tests prove that, although trained on a dataset augmented with rotations, locally in the latent space of PSGAN, each texture is intrinsically binded to an orientation.
 There is no way to change the orientation without harming texture fidelity.